RobertEpps/Universal-Workflow-Language-Interface/README.md

 # Universal Workflow Language Interface
+## Version 1.1.0
 ![Logo](/Logo/Logo_readme_v1.png?raw=true)

 UWLi (Universal Workflow Language interface) is a user interface for building and modifying UWL files.
 UWL is a data format used to represent high fidelity scientific procedures in a generalized, field agnostic workflow format.

-For more information on the project, go to https://arxiv.org/abs/2409.05899.
+Learn more about the project at: https://arxiv.org/abs/2409.05899

 To get involved in development or implementation or to learn more contact Robert Epps at repps@nrel.gov.

 ![Logo](/Logo/Summary_readme_v1.png?raw=true)

 # Installation
-## Windows
-Clone this repository to your local machine.
-Navigate to "UWL.exe" and double click the file.
-A second window should appear followed by the interface.

-## Python (Required for Mac)
+## Python
 ### Conda Installation (optional)
-If you do not have acess to pip or python, then a good way to install both is through Anaconda.
+If you do not have access to pip or python, then a good way to install both is through Anaconda.
 1. Go to the website https://anaconda.org/ and follow the instructions to download and install Anaconda.
 2. Once installed, navigate to the Environments tab on the left side of the interface.
 3. Click "Create" and pick an environment name like "uwl_env", and make sure Python version 3.11.9 is selected.
 Click create and wait for Anaconda to finish creating your environment.